darkhonor/ansible-ubuntu-stig/README.md

 **WARNING: DO NOT BLINDLY ACCEPT ALL STIG CONFIGURATIONS WHEN SECURING YOUR SERVER.**  Take the time to review each setting for applicability in your use case.

+The STIG compliance rate mentioned below is measured by running the [SCAP Compliance Checker (SCC)](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/scc-5.7.2_ubuntu18_ubuntu20_amd64_bundle.zip) tool with the baseline release against a system that has applied this role.
+No additional settings will be added to this role.
+Instead a supplementary ansible role will be maintained to increase this value.

 ## Version Information

 * Version: 1.8.0
 * Baseline Ansible Role: [V1 R8 STIG Ansible Role](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_CAN_Ubuntu_20-04_LTS_V1R8_STIG_Ansible.zip)
 * STIG Release: [V1 R8 STIG](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_CAN_Ubuntu_20-04_LTS_V1R8_STIG.zip)
+* STIG Compliance:

 ## Requirements